scholarshipcoin/scholarshipcoin/doc/benchmarking.md

 Running
 ---------------------
-After compiling Scholarshipcoin-core, the benchmarks can be run with:
+After compiling Scholarship-core, the benchmarks can be run with:

-    src/bench/bench_Scholarshipcoin
+    src/bench/bench_Scholarship

 The output will look similar to:
 ```